SonnyLabs/mcp_server_example/README.md

 ## When to Use SonnyLabs

-SonnyLabs is designed for use during the development and testing phases of an AI application.
+SonnyLabs is designed for use during the development, testing and runtime phases of an AI application.
 Suggested use cases include:

 - Pre-deployment security testing
 - Dedicated QA/testing environments
 - CI/CD pipelines for AI applications
 - Manual penetration testing
 - Auditing new LLM tools before launch

-**Note:** SonnyLabs is not intended for production inference filtering.
-It is designed to help identify prompt injection vulnerabilities in advance.
+- Auduting or blocking prompt injections during runtime

 ---